 Update: Defense's motion for a mistrial denied

 Nov.
-15—Judge Timothy Walmsley denied a request for mistrial Monday morning that was presented by all attorneys representing the three White men on trial for murder in the killing of a 25-year-old Black man, a highly publicized proceeding that has focused the national spotlight on this Coastal Georgia community of 85,000.
+16—Eastern Circuit Court Judge Timothy Walmsley denied a request for mistrial Monday that was presented by the attorneys representing the three White men on trial in the Feb.
+23, 2020, killing of Ahmaud Arbery, a 25-year-old Black man.

+Robert Rubin, representing defendant Travis McMichael, and Frank Hogue, representing Travis McMichael's father, Greg McMichael, said they were "constrained to join" Gough's call for a mistrial.

-Rubin began by saying the Rev. Jackson's "autographed picture hung in my mother's law office for two decades."
-He said several jurors noticed the display of emotion and "their faces changed," he said.
-"These defendants can no longer get a fair trial."
+Rubin said several jurors noticed the display of emotion and "their faces changed.

+"This was minor weeping in the back of the courtroom, and the court took action," she said.

-Citing case law, Walmsley said the conditions for a mistrial had not been met by the arguments.
-He added, "emotions are neither unreasonable or unexpected in a courtroom."
+Citing case law, Walmsley said the conditions for a mistrial had not been met by the defense attorneys.
+He added, "emotions are neither unreasonable or unexpected in a courtroom" in murder trials.

-Proceedings resumed shortly after with testimony by Anne Kisler-Rao, a forensic microanalysis with the Georgia Bureau of Investigation.

 Gough argued that Jackson's presence in the courtroom might influence or intimidate the jury.
-Gough made a similar argument last week after Sharpton joined Arbery's family during court proceedings.
+He made a similar argument last week after Sharpton joined Arbery's family during court proceedings.

 "How many pastors does the Arbery family have?"
 Gough asked rhetorically.
 "We had the Rev. Sharpton here last week.
 I don't know who the Rev. Jackson's pastoring here.
 My understanding here is the Arberys have a pastor."

-After Walmsley denied the request to remove Jackson, Gough later complained during a recess that the Rev. Jackson did not have his COVID-19 mask completely covering his face.
+After Walmsley denied the request to remove Jackson, Gough later complained during a recess that Jackson did not have his COVID-19 mask completely covering his face.

-Sitting two rows in front was Leigh McMichael, the mother and wife of Travis McMichael and Greg McMichael, respectively.
+Sitting two rows in front was Leigh McMichael, the mother of Travis McMichael and wife of Greg McMichael.

 Gough prefaced his remarks with a show of respect for Jackson.